MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 > [!div class="checklist"]
 >
-> - **Review best practices to achieve high availability with managed disks**: [Optimize your application for high availability](/azure/virtual-machines/disks-high-availability) by considering these recommendations based on the configuration of your managed disks and virtual machines (VMs).
+> - **Review best practices to achieve high availability with managed disks.** [Optimize your application for high availability](/azure/virtual-machines/disks-high-availability) by considering these recommendations and how they relate to the configuration of your managed disks and virtual machines (VMs).
 >
-> - **Define reliability and recovery targets**: Review the [Azure service-level agreements (SLAs)](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).
+> - **Define reliability and recovery targets.** Review the [Azure service-level agreements (SLAs)](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).
 The disk types that you attach to your VM affect the VM SLA.
 For the highest SLA, only use Azure Ultra Disk Storage, Azure Premium SSD v2, or Premium SSD disks for OS and data disks.
 For guidance about calculating your reliability targets, see [Recommendations for defining reliability targets](/azure/well-architected/reliability/metrics).
 >
-> - **Create a recovery plan**: [Evaluate data-protection features](/azure/virtual-machines/backup-and-disaster-recovery-for-azure-iaas-disks), backup and restore operations, and failover procedures.
-Decide whether to use Azure Backup, Azure Site Recovery, or to create your own backup solution by using incremental disk snapshots or restore points.
+> - **Create a recovery plan.** [Evaluate data-protection features](/azure/virtual-machines/backup-and-disaster-recovery-for-azure-iaas-disks), backup and restore operations, and failover procedures.
+Decide whether to use Azure Backup, Azure Site Recovery, or create your own backup solution by using incremental disk snapshots or restore points.
 A custom backup solution increases your costs.
 >
-> - **Monitor potential availability problems**: Subscribe to the [Azure Service Health dashboard](https://azure.microsoft.com/status/).
+> - **Monitor potential availability problems.** Subscribe to the [Azure Service Health dashboard](https://azure.microsoft.com/status/).
 Use disk storage metrics in Azure Monitor to help prevent disk throttling.
 Manually check VMs to ensure that attached disks don't reach their storage capacity.
 For guidance about how to integrate these metrics into your overall workload health monitoring strategy, see [Health modeling for workloads](/azure/well-architected/design-guides/health-modeling).
 >
-> - **Use failure mode analysis**: Consider internal dependencies, such as the availability of virtual networks or Azure Key Vault, to help minimize points of failure.
+> - **Use failure mode analysis.** Consider internal dependencies, such as the availability of virtual networks or Azure Key Vault, to help minimize points of failure.

 ### Recommendations